fnk0/MagicBall/step3.md

 You can check out the complete solution [here](https://gist.github.com/fnk0/25fbd5f83186607b0467)

 ### You are done!!
-Congratulations in writing your first app!!
+Congratulations on writing your first app!!

-###### Note: If you want to make the ball spin check out my [this code](https://github.com/fnk0/MagicBall/blob/master/mobile/src/main/java/com/gabilheri/magicball/MainActivity.java) and see how easy is to animate something!
+###### Note: If you want to make the ball spin check out [this code](https://github.com/fnk0/MagicBall/blob/master/mobile/src/main/java/com/gabilheri/magicball/MainActivity.java) and see how easy is to animate something!